Join Here | Log In

 There are a couple of ways that inflammation directly affects the brain:

-Increased peripheral inflammatory cytokines directly increase the permeability of the blood-brain barrier.
+Increased inflammatory cytokines throughout the body will directly increase the permeability of the blood-brain barrier.
 This allows the inflammatory cytokines to enter the brain, triggering functional changes in certain brain regions.

-• Higher levels of TNF-alpha in the hippocampus and striatum have links to anxiety and depression in animal studies.
-TNF-alpha causes the release of glutamate in the hippocampus, causing depression behavior in animals.
+• Higher levels of TNF-alpha in the hippocampus and striatum (brain regions) have links to anxiety and depression in animal studies.
+TNF-alpha directly causes the release of glutamate in the hippocampus, causing depressive behavior in animals.
+(Read about TNF genes)

-• IL-1B decreases neurogenesis via the kynurenine pathway.[ref]
+• IL-1β decreases neurogenesis via the kynurenine pathway.[ref] (read about kynurenine genes)

-• Inflammation decreases the synthesis of neurotransmitters through the disruption of BH4.
+• Inflammation decreases the synthesis of neurotransmitters through the disruption of BH4, which is needed for dopamine and serotonin synthesis.[ref]
+(Read about BH4 genes)

-Generally, increased inflammation shifts the body from converting tryptophan into serotonin and instead produces kynurenine, which has a neurotoxic metabolite called quinolinic acid.[ref]
-(We’ll come back to this in more detail below…)
+• Increased inflammation shifts the body from converting tryptophan into serotonin and instead produces kynurenine, which has a neurotoxic metabolite called quinolinic acid.[ref]
+We’ll come back to this in more detail below.

 Which inflammatory cytokines are linked to depression or anxiety?

-Studies also show that TNF-alpha, IL-6, and C-reactive protein have links to anxiety disorders in some people.[ref]
+Anxiety: Studies also show that TNF-alpha, IL-6, and C-reactive protein (CRP) have links to anxiety disorders in some people.[ref]

-Studies on PTSD, which is grouped in with anxiety disorders, show that trauma elevates IL-1B, Il-6, TNF-alpha, and C-reactive protein.
+PTSD: Studies on PTSD, which is grouped with anxiety disorders, show that trauma elevates IL-1B, IL-6, TNF-alpha, and C-reactive protein.
 Generalized anxiety disorder (GAD) has links to increased levels of TNF-alpha and CRP.[ref]

 Brain imaging studies point to higher levels of CRP (C-reactive protein), which is a general marker of inflammation and is predictive of psychosis.
 Additionally, increasing IL-10, which is anti-inflammatory, is linked with greater symptom improvement in depression.[ref]